Caseraw/OpenShiftDemoTime/scenarios/uc19-network-graphs/README.md

 ## Demo storyline

-- Open Managed cluster and show the demo application.
-  - Browse the topology.
-  - Open the app and add some records.
-  - Open the DB and show the records.
 - Open ACM and show ACS Central on Hub Cluster.
   - Open ACS Central UI.
   - Explore Graphs.
-  - Remove NetworkPolicies and Add them again.

 ...
 ...